marcelocmachado/BrazilianFootball/README.md

 ### Best scoring teams per season

 Our next analysis shows the best attacking teams per season.
-From 2006 and on, the best attacks scored close to 70 goals, with a clear outlier in 2019, when Flamengo scored 86 goals in 38 games, with the incredible average of 2.3 goals scored per game.
+From 2006 onward, the best attacks scored close to 70 goals, with a clear outlier in 2019, when Flamengo scored 86 goals in 38 games, with the incredible average of 2.3 goals scored per game.
 Palmeiras and Flamengo are clearly dominating this category in the last few years, both leading the best attack for three consecutive years (Palmeiras - 16, 17, 18; Flamengo - 19, 20, 21).

 ![Screenshot](plot_HighTotalGoals.png)